DataDog/documentation/content/en/tracing/languages/php/manual-installation.md

 ## Before you start

-We strongly encourage you to install the PHP extension through our [pre-built packages][1].
-If you still prefer to manually install the PHP tracer please follow the steps below.
+Datadog strongly encourages you to install the PHP extension through the [pre-built packages][1].
+If you still prefer to manually install the PHP tracer, follow the steps below.

 ### Install from the .tar.gz archive

-You can download the latest `.tar.gz` from our [release page][2].
+Download the latest `.tar.gz` from the [release page][2].

 From the location you downloaded the package: